KooiInc/ticktock.js/README.md

 It presents a wrapped *locale and time zone sensitive* `ES-Date` 'constructor'.
 The library has *no dependencies* and a *small footprint*.
 The bundled file size is around 19kb.

-Instances are *immutable*, except for setting the instance's individual date/time/locale/timeZone values.

 ### For example
 `[instance].year = [new value]` *changes* the year of the current instance
 <br>`[instance].localeInfo = {locale: "es", timeZone: " Europe/Madrid"}` *changes* the embedded locale information of  the current instance,